steemit/smt-whitepaper/smt-manual/manual.md

 ## SMTs - How Would My Entity Participate?

 SMTs are tokens issued on the Steem network that can be integrated into any content website or application.
-These tokens have the unique property in which new tokens are created continously and allocated to producers of content by the holders of the exisiting tokens through the process of competitive voting.
+These tokens have the unique property of continuous generation of new units that are allocated to producers of content by the holders of the exisiting tokens through the process of competitive voting.
 This mechanic aligns the interest of existing token holders, content creators and the applications that support them.

 An SMT can be launched by anyone; she needs $1000 to cover the network fee (this prevents spam and unused tokens) and a namespace on Steem, which can be obtained by registering at anon.steem.network, steemit.com, steemconnect.com, or any other Steem sign-up service.

-Once the desired name space is secured, the entity issues the token in the interface by using a Steem-based Command Line Tool.
-The token can be structured to allow for an intitial sale or distribution of the token.
+Once the desired name space is secured, the entity issues the token in the interface by using a Steem-based Command Line Tool or another tool created in the future.
+The token can be structured to support an intitial sale or distribution of the token.
 The token must also be defined, as in inflation properties of the token - these properties will dictate how the token is used inside applications and respective communities.

 From there, the token becomes immutable on the blockchain, and leveraged correctly, the token can have dramtic effects on the growth of businesses that choose to integrate these tokens.